Ordisoftware/Hebrew-Calendar/README.md

 - Add option to indicate current parashah in the application title bar.
 - Add option to indicate current lunar day in the application title bar.
 - Add option to set visual calendar events line spacing that is reduced to display parashah.
-- Add current parashah in the navigation form and in the main form subtitle.
 - Add common database in roaming to store parashot table and inter-process locking table.
 - Add a different Tray Icon to indicate if a Shabat or a celebration day is running.
 - Add option to enable or disable this special day Tray Icon.